Online banking

 The Co-operative Bank reserves the right to decline or accept any application and/or deposit.

-Your eligible deposits held by a UK establishment of The Co-operative Bank p.l.c. are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
-This limit is applied to the total of any deposits you have with The Co-operative Bank and smile.
+Your eligible deposits held by a UK establishment of The Co-operative Bank p.l.c. are protected up to a total of £120,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
+This limit is applied to the total of any deposits you have with the following: The Co-operative Bank and smile.
 Any total deposits you hold above the limit between these brands are unlikely to be covered.